huggingface/blog/unified-tool-use.md

 </tool_call><|im_end|>
 ```

-Success!
+The model has requested a tool!
 Note how the model correctly inferred that it should pass the argument “Paris, France” rather than just “Paris”, because that is the format recommended by the function docstring.

-Next, let’s add that tool call to the chat:
+The model does not really have programmatic access to the tools, though - like all language models, it just generates text.
+It's up to you as the programmer to take the model's request and Let’s add the tool invocation instructions as an additional message to the chat:

 ```python
 message = {